Skip to main content

 Custom HTTP requestsYesYes

-Zapier’s 6,000+ integrations versus Make’s 1,400+ is the most common argument for Zapier.
-In practice, the 1,400 integrations in Make cover virtually every mainstream business app.
-The apps not in Make’s library are niche tools that most small businesses don’t use.
-Check your specific app requirements against both directories before deciding.
+Zapier’s integration lead is the most common reason buyers pick it.
+In practice, Make’s 1,400 integrations cover Gmail, Slack, HubSpot, Salesforce, Airtable, Notion, Google Sheets, Shopify, Stripe, Mailchimp, and virtually every other mainstream business app.
+The gap shows up in niche and legacy tools.
+Check your specific stack against both directories before deciding.

 AI-integrated automations